Compiling SFML with CMake

 SFML_USE_STATIC_STD_LIBS |

-This boolean option selects the version of the standard C/C++ library which is linked to SFML.
+This boolean option selects the type of the C/C++ runtime library which is linked to SFML.
 TRUE statically links the standard libraries, which means that SFML is self-contained and doesn't depend on the compiler's specific DLLs.
 FALSE (the default) dynamically links the standard libraries, which means that SFML depends on the compiler's DLLs (msvcrxx.dll/msvcpxx.dll for Visual C++, libgcc_s_xxx-1.dll/libstdc++-6.dll for gcc).
-Be careful, this setting must match your own projects settings, otherwise you may experience crashes.
-This option is not compatible with BUILD_SHARED_LIBS, they are mutually exclusive. |
+Be careful when setting this.
+The setting must match your own project's setting or else your application may fail to run.
+This option should not be enabled simultaneously with BUILD_SHARED_LIBS, they are mutually exclusive. |

 CMAKE_OSX_ARCHITECTURES |

-This setting specifies for which architectures SFML should be compiled.
-The recommended value is "i386;x86_64" to generate universal binaries for both 32 and 64 bits systems. |
+This setting specifies for which architectures SFML should be built.
+The recommended value is "i386;x86_64" to generate universal binaries for both 32 and 64-bit systems. |

 SFML_INSTALL_XCODE4_TEMPLATES |

-This boolean option controls whether cmake will install the Xcode 4 templates on your system or not.
+This boolean option controls whether CMake will install the Xcode 4 templates on your system or not.
 More information about these templates is given in the "Getting started" tutorial for Mac OS X. |

 SFML_INSTALL_PKGCONFIG_FILES |

-This boolean option controls whether cmake will install the pkg-config files on your system or not. pkg-config is a tool that provides a unified interface for querying installed libraries. |
+This boolean option controls whether CMake will install the pkg-config files on your system or not. pkg-config is a tool that provides a unified interface for querying installed libraries. |

 C++11 and Mac OS X